postfixadmin/postfixadmin/VIRTUAL_VACATION/PHP_README.md

 The complete check validates PHP, extensions, effective PostfixAdmin configuration, database connectivity, the five required tables, and SMTP connectivity.
+It also displays the effective Vacation domain inherited from PostfixAdmin or selected by the optional `[vacation]` override.
 It does not send a message.

 ## 10. Send a simple SMTP test